ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
   * **Ignore Canvas With Tag Or Class:** A string that specifies a canvas Tag or the name of a Script attached to a canvas and denotes that any world canvases that contain this tag or script will be ignored by the UI Pointer.
+  * **Activation Mode:** Determines when the UI pointer should be active:
+   * `Hold_Button` only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
-  * **Hold Button To Activate:** If this is checked then the ui pointer beam will be activated on first press of the pointer alias button and will stay active until the pointer alias button is pressed again.
+   * `Toggle_Button` activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
+   * `Always_On` the UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.

 ### Class Methods